Sessions, in Iowa, laments federal judges’ rulings against administration

 “The president’s judicial philosophy, I think, is a reason he got elected.
 He stated it boldly in the campaign.
 He laid out a thoughtful vision of what judges should do, and he had the courage to put out a Supreme Court list of actual names for the voters to see,” Sessions said.
 “He told the American people he wanted judges who would respect the text, history and role of the co-equal branches.
 President Trump has kept that promise.
 He’s nominated faithful, restrained judges of the highest caliber to court after court.”

-Protesters gathered outside the Iowa Events Center to object to the administration’s policies on immigration, LGBTQ discrimination and voters’ rights.
+Protesters gathered outside the Iowa Events Center and earlier Friday outside a meeting of the Des Moines Rotary Club, where Sessions also spoke, to object to the administration’s policies on immigration, LGBTQ discrimination and voters’ rights.

+“I fail to see Iowa values or American values in what Sessions is doing,” Hugh Espey, director of Iowa Citizens for Community Improvement, said in an emailed statement.

+Gorsuch spoke for roughly 40 minutes in a q-and-a format, in which he talked about his personal background and judicial influences, among other biographical topics.